Table of Contents

 There are several alternatives to root canal treatment.
 But the decision should be made by your treating dentist.

-The alternative treatments might not work all the time.
+Alternative treatments might not work all the time.
 Here are the treatment alternatives to root canal treatment.

 Direct pulp capping